 Convince them to buy.

-This is the first in a series of blogs on how to turn your life science marketing website into an inbound marketing machine, and the initial step you need to take is to ensure that you can actually be found online.
+This is the first in a series of blogs on how to turn your life science marketing website into an inbound marketing machine, and the initial step you need to take is to ensure that you can actually be found online through effective life science SEO.
 So, how do we work towards reaching that holy grail – the No. 1 position in search engines?

-Building Inbound Links: Off-Page Search Engine Optimization (SEO)
+Building Inbound Links: Off-Page Search Engine Optimisation (SEO)

 Here are our top tips for off-page SEO: